w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

   - x86-64 compatible;
   - Intel Ice Lake, or newer (Xeon or Core series); AMD Zen3, or newer (EPYC or Ryzen);
   - Simultaneous multithreading disabled (Hyper-Threading on Intel, SMT on AMD);
   - Prefer single-threaded performance over higher cores count.
+A comparison of single-threaded performance can be found [here](https://www.cpubenchmark.net/singleThread.html).
 - **Storage**
   - An NVMe SSD of 1 TB (As it should be reasonably sized to deal with blockchain growth).
+The latency is more important than the throughput.
 - **Memory**
-  - 64GB DDR4 ECC.
+  - 16GB DDR4 ECC.
 - **System**
   - Linux Kernel 5.16 or newer